Monday, December 27, 2010

 I had, till then, therefore, in terms of religion been exposed to the azaan, my grandmother praying five times a day, my grandmother looking for the new moon each month then shutting her eyes tight upon sighting it as she called me to her and then upon my arrival at her side she opened her eyes and breathed her paan and fennel scented breath on me—the first face she had seen after the auspicious sighting of the moon, upon which she blew prayers and good wishes.
 In addition to this my exposure to religion included listening to the incomparable and rather formidable oratory of Maulana Rashid Turabi and specially on Ashura Sham e Gariban broadcasted on Radio Pakistan; eating my mother’s kitchara on Ashura; and oh yes---being lent out one Christmas.
 My parents did not slaughter any animal at Eid but we did get new shoes from Bata and new clothes on that day and received five or ten rupees as our Eid gift or as it is called, Eidhi.
 Savian or vermicelli, in thick sweetened milk was a feature.
 Religion, for me, therefore was composed of a twice yearly event of blister inducing patent leather black shoes, white socks, new clothes, a crisp five rupee note and savian.
 And of course marsiyas and Sham e Ghariban to listern to on the radio and Kitchra to eat.
 Eids featured twice and Moharram once a year.

 Newspapers, however, arrived every day and dominated our daily rituals of breakfast, lunch, dinner and afternoon tea conversations.
 My father, literally draped in the newspaper, held spread open in front of him, presided over these meals with heartfelt, fervent oratory on the state of affairs.
 This was the time of the 1965 war between India and Pakistan and like everyone else around us we had a trench dug out as a bomb shelter in our garden under the Jaman tree in case the Indians attacked.
-And we had the glass panes on all the windows news papered up to block in any ray of errant light during the blackouts once the sirens started.
+And we had the glass panes on all the windows news papered up to block in any ray of errant light during the blackouts once the air raid sirens started up their wailing.

 My grandmother told me the stories of Kerbala and I retrofitted them to the movies I had seen.
 It was unbearable that one horrible Red Indian had taken his bow and arrow and shot a baby right through his thirsty throat on the side of the good guys.
 My Amma cried so much when she would tell me the story of Kerbela.
 And I knew that I was related to all of them, all those babies, girls, boys, sisters, brothers, cousins moms, dads, uncles and aunts.
 And all the sorrow that came of it was as much mine as it was theirs.
 It was a burden.
 And I couldn’t help them and they had died of thirst.
 I couldn’t help them.
 I was guilty.

-Amma insisted on leaving for Karachi in advance of Moharram to participate with her kinfolk in the fun and pageantry of an Amroha moharram which had been left behind in India at partition and was now replicated and recreated in a mohalla in Karachi.
-She pined for India all the time.
+Amma insisted on leaving for Karachi in advance of Moharram to participate with her kinfolk in the fun and pageantry of an Amroha moharram which had been left behind at Partition in Amroha, her hometown in India and was now replicated and recreated in a mohalla in Karachi.
+She pined for her hometown of Amroha,in India,or more specifically for her neighborhood there, all the time.
 And so she wouldn’t miss Moharram the Amroha way for anything, especially not for what would appear to her as tiresomely dour conversations of justice and sacrifice that her son and daughter in law insisted on engaging in—so she was put on the Tezgham from Dina a month earlier to be able to spend a rollicking and very busy month of majlis hopping from one family home to another for majlises, niaz and nazar and weeping and beating her bosom in an act of mourning deep within the bosom of her vast Amroha clan in Karachi.

 The weeping and the faith coalesced around the injustice of a denial of water.
 It was all very personal and very sorrowful.
 War, then, as I understood it was about water.
 And it was about thirsty and hungry refugees and children being killed senselessly.
 Faith was about loyalty, it was about always standing in unity with those who were denied justice, who were oppressed and who were therefore innocent.
 And, of course, to consider them as being related to me.
 It was about having the discipline not to giggle during a majlis.